aws/aws-cdk/CONTRIBUTING.md

    All external dependencies will be installed and internal deps will be cross-linked.

+#### buildup

+If you only want to work on a subset of the repo, you can use the `buildup` script to build only a single package and all it's dependencies.

+1. Run `./install.sh` from the root to make sure all modules are installed.
+2. It is useful to add `./scripts` to your PATH.

+Then, change the working directory to any package in the repo and run:

+    buildup

+This will traverse the dep tree and build all dependencies in topological order.
+It uses the `scripts/localdeps` script.

 ### Development Iteration

 After you've bootstrapped the repo, you would probably want to work on individual packages.